Anurodh1122/LiquidGlassSlab/README.md

 ## Demo
 ![Demo Video](assets/demo.gif)  <!-- or embed video link -->

-Try it live here: [GitHub Pages Demo](https://yourusername.github.io/LiquidGlassSlab/)
+Try it live here: [Liquid glass slab](https://anurodh1122.github.io/LiquidGlassSlab/)

 ## How to Use
 1. Click the "Upload Image" button